Phnom Penh, Cambodia

 Western tourists in Asia are confronted with a plethora of unfamiliar experiences.
 Histories, arts and architecture present a newness that can easily overwhelm.
 For the initial traveler, a wise move is to begin the journey with a visit to a national museum.
 There for the taking are artifacts providing the neophyte with insights and knowledge.
 A few examples will illustrate this point.*

-Phnom Penh, the country's capital, Siem Reap lures while Phnom Penh with its neglected buildings and dilapidated infrastructure dissuades.
+The town of Siem Reap in Cambodia is the gateway to Angkor Wat and Angkor Thom, the great temples and city of the ancient civilization of Khmer.
+Situated northwest of Phnom Penh, the country's capital, Siem Reap lures while Phnom Penh with its neglected buildings and dilapidated infrastructure dissuades.
 However, the National Museum of Cambodia is here which makes a stopover exceedingly worthwhile.
 The museum is a treasury of Khmer artworks.

 Established during French protectorate, the National Museum's collection comprises works in stone, ceramic, metal and wood.
 Labels are in Khmer, French and English.
 The installation generally follows chronological order displaying the evolution of Khmer art from prehistory through the classic Angkor Wat style, 1100 - 1175, and on to its subsequent decline.

-Gallery view, foreground center: fragmentary sculpture of Two Interlocked Wrestlers
+Gallery view, foreground center: fragmentary sculpture of Two Interlocked Wrestlers,

 c.
 10th century, Koh Ker style, Preah Vihear, Angkor period, sandstone, 31.1 in.
 (79 cm);